jfraz027/Deep-Learning/README.md

 ## Background

 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
-With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+Through machine learning and neural networks, use features in the dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.

-From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+From Alphabet Soup’s business team, analye a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as:

 * **EIN** and **NAME**—Identification columns
 * **APPLICATION_TYPE**—Alphabet Soup application type